 Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers

-This healthy Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers will be welcome on a holiday party or Superbowl buffet table loaded with rich foods and this is a delicious veggie dip option that I’d eat any time of year!
-And this tasty dip is low-carb, gluten-free, and South Beach Diet friendly!
-Use Meatless Recipes for more tasty recipes like this one.
+This healthy Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers will be welcome on a buffet table loaded with rich foods and this is a delicious veggie dip option I’d eat any time of year!
+Use Appetizer Recipes for more tasty recipes like this one.

 Everyone who’s trying to make it through December without gaining ten pounds, raise your hand.
 (Kalyn has both hands raised.)
 Every year I think about the dilemma of joining in holiday celebrations without overdoing it on sweets and other rich holiday foods.
 There’s no easy answer, but having something healthy to nibble on among the more indulgent choices can really help, and that’s where this Greek Yogurt and Tahini Dip for Tomatoes and Cucumbers comes in.